ddhartma/Disaster-Response-Pipeline-Project/README.md

 [image8]: assets/web_3.png "image8"
 # Disaster Response Pipeline Project

-Let's create a machine learning pipeline that is able to save human life due to natural disasters.
+Let's create a machine learning pipeline that is able to save human life during natural disasters.

-Take a data set containing real messages that were sent during disaster events.
-Create a machine learning pipeline including an app to categorize these events.
-An emergency worker can:
+To achieve this take a data set containing real messages that were sent during disaster events.
+Train a machine learning pipeline and create a web app to categorize new messages.
+An emergency worker can then:
   - input a new message,
   - get classification results in several categories and
   - send such classified reports to an appropriate disaster relief agency.

 Examples of natural disasters resulting from natural processes of the Earth include floods, hurricanes, tornadoes, volcanic eruptions, earthquakes, tsunamis, storms, and other geologic processes.
 Those disasters can cause loss of life and lead to private and public economic damages.

+An automatic evaluation of text based news could simplify a decision process for emergency organisations and accelerate deliveries of relief goods.

 In this project the used dataset is based on ***real*** disaster data from [Figure Eight]().
 ## Outline